 What is the A3 used for?

 In Lean, the A3 (yes, named after a piece of paper larger than A4) report gives you both a problem solving process and a tool for effectively communicating improvement.
-Here is a handy template for you to use.

 Why should someone use it?